 - Hand stir white chocolate chip into batter.

-- Line 9×12" pan with parchment paper or foil.
+- Line 9×13" pan with parchment paper or foil.
+Alternatively, spray well with cooking spray instead of using parchment paper.
 Pour in batter and smooth with spatula.

 - Spoon or pipe lines of raspberry filling onto top of batter.
 Use a knife to cut swirls of raspberry.